-The impedance-matching targets in the ADW are defined at the insertion point for the matching network.
 Multiple solutions are provided to each matching problem and knowing the intrinsic load terminations associated with each solution makes it much easier to select the best solution.
 This feature was introduced in Version 21 of the ADW.

 The intrinsic and external reflection coefficients of a wideband ADW matching network (Passband: 1.0 - 3.9 GHz) are compared in Figure 19.
+(Note that this is a Version 22 example.)
 The behaviour is essentially Class-B (with reduced second-harmonic content) over the whole band (1.0 - 11.7 GHz).